mfurla/NanOlympicsMod/README.md

---genome_fasta                                           Path to the genome fasta file --genome_fai                                             Path to the genome fasta index file --genes2transcripts                                      Path to gene-to-transcripts file for Nanom6A --transcriptomebed                                       Path to transcripts bed file --genesbed                                               Path to genes bed file --gtf                                                    Path to genome annotation gtf file --nanom6AP                                               nanom6A probability thresholds for PR curve plotting
+--genome_fasta                                           Path to the genome fasta file --genome_fai                                             Path to the genome fasta index file --genes2transcripts                                      Path to gene-to-transcripts file for Nanom6A --transcriptomebed                                       Path to transcripts bed12 file --genesbed                                               Path to genes bed file --gtf                                                    Path to genome annotation gtf file --nanom6AP                                               nanom6A probability thresholds for PR curve plotting